nots1dd/Litemus/working.md

    - **File Caching**: If changes are detected, the system proceeds to cache metadata and updates the cache files (`artists.json`, `song_names.json`, and `song_cache_info.json`).

 6. **Output and Logging:**
+   - Stores the extraction output of each metadata field of every inode in a `debug.log` file.
    - Provides console output to indicate the progress and status of the caching process.
    - Displays success messages upon successful caching and alerts for errors or issues encountered.